 Because of growing PLO intimidation in the region a formal agreement was not signed with Jordan until the 1990s.
 But a de facto recognition between Israel and Jordan took place long before formal recognition.
 They engaged in trade across their borders, cooperated on a number regional projects and Israel even supported militarily King Hussein’s ousting of the PLO in 1971, thought of as a common enemy to both.

 Through terror and threats by 1972 the PLO became the de facto leadership of the Palestinian people.
-This reduced King Hussein’s role as far as seeking some kind of return of the West bank for peace.
-In November 1974, King Hussein said, ''A new reality exists and Jordan must adjust to it.
+That reduced King Hussein’s role as far as seeking some kind of return of the West bank for peace.
+In November 1974, Hussein said, ''A new reality exists and Jordan must adjust to it.
 The West Bank is no longer Jordan and we have no place in the negotiations over its future'' (reported by Thomas Friedman of the New York Times August 7, 1988 about Jordan cutting all historic ties with the west bank forever.)
-That, and the PLO’s recent history of Skyjacking, Munich, committing international terror, killing Jews in and outside Israel pushed the idea of the return of the lands back to Jordan way out of reach.
+That, and the PLO’s recent history of Skyjacking, Munich, committing international terror, killing Jews in and outside Israel pushed the idea of the return of the lands back to some kind of Arab control way out of reach.
 As long as the PLO engaged in terror and were supported by the Palestinian people, no Israeli government was going to negotiate with them.
 The PLO’s objective in the 1970s was almost the same as Hamas today, a state in all of historic Palestine.
 Their wording was a little different but it was and is the same objective.